 Crops for Southland used a range of techniques to get information out to the general public.
 This included maintaining a New Crops Centre as a place of excellence where a range of crops could be demonstrated, publishing useful information as Crop Data Sheets via the Internet, conducting seminars and public meetings, and facilitating grower-based discussion groups.

-- On Farm Support
+- On-Farm Support

 As well as running a general technology transfer programme, more specialist consultation on specific crops was available to those interested.
 This included one-on-one visits from staff.

 A feature of Southland’s agricultural sector is the availability of reliable soil and climate data, which has resulted from a detailed Topoclimate survey of 800,000 hectares of the region’s available farmland and microclimates.
-The resulting maps and database of soil information provides essential information for land optimisation throughout Southland.
-Geographic Information Systems and online information systems allow detailed soil and climate reporting to be provided down to individual farm level.
+The resulting maps and database of soil information provide essential information for land optimisation throughout Southland.
+Geographic Information Systems and online information systems allow detailed soil and climate reporting to be provided down to the individual farm level.
 Topoclimate research has identified microclimates which allow land users to grow a wider range of crops and pastures, which in turn improves productivity.

 The climate component of the Topoclimate Survey of Southland involved the placement of temperature dataloggers at approximately 3,000 locations throughout the region measuring air temperatures and, at some sites, soil temperatures for a year.
 The data were then processed by statistical comparison against the nearest long term weather station to produce a synthetic thirty-year temperature record for the datalogger location.